Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Applications

 \section{Applications}

 In this section, we show how our technique is a powerful tool for analytically realizing desired operations.
-This technique not only works for Hamiltonian simulation problems, but also for general control problems.
-In particular, we show how the physical intuition for a desired transformation is often sufficient to produce an approach to create desired operations.
+This technique succeeds both for Hamiltonian simulation problems and general control problems.
+In particular, we show how the aforementioned physical intuition for a desired transformation is often sufficient to produce an approach to create desired operations.

-We introduce applications in both phase- and Fock-space.
-Phase-space techniques may be useful in the case where, for example, displacements ($e^{(\alpha a^\dag + \alpha^* a)} = e^{i \alpha \vec{x}}$ for $\alpha$ real or $e^{i \alpha \vec{p}}$ for $\alpha$ imaginary) are the only experimentally available gates.
-We combine these position $\vec{x}$ and momentum $\vec{p}$ operators with single-qubit rotations $\vec{\sigma}$ to produce the phase-space rotation operator, earlier referred to as the controlled parity operator, $e^{i a^{\dagger}a \sigma^z t}$; the beamsplitter $e^{-i\sigma^z (a^{\dagger}b + ab^{\dagger}) t}$; gates for two encodings of universal control of the restricted $\text{span}\{\left|0\right>,\left|1\right>\}$ Hilbert space (\cref{subsec:Universal-Control}); and gates for simulation of Fermi-Hubbard lattice dynamics using the vacuum and $1^\text{st}$ Fock states of the cavity (\cref{sec:Fermi-Hubbard-Lattice-Dynamics}), including same-site, hopping, controlled-beamsplitter (\cref{subsec:controlled-phase}), and FSWAP gates.
-For applications in Fock space, we use qubit-controlled displacements $e^{\sigma^z(\alpha^* a + \alpha a^{\dagger})}$, controlled parity maps $e^{\sigma^z a^{\dagger}a}$ and single-qubit operations $\vec{\sigma}$ to produce polynomials of annihilation and creation operators, i.e., $a^p {a^\dagger}^q$ for integer $p, q$.
-We then demonstrate how polynomials of these operators can be used in Hamiltonian simulation (e.g. with $\chi^{(3)}$ nonlinear materials, \cref{apndx:error-jc}) and state preparation (\cref{subsec:state-prep}).
+We include applications in both phase and Fock space: \begin{enumerate} \item \textbf{Phase-space} techniques are demonstrated to be useful in the case where displacements ($e^{(\alpha a^\dag + \alpha^* a)} = e^{i \alpha \hat{x}}$ for $\alpha$ real or $e^{\alpha \hat{p}}$ for $\alpha$ imaginary) are the only experimentally available gates.
+We produce the controlled parity operator $e^{it \sigma^z a^{\dagger}a}$ (\cref{apps-nondestructive-meas}); the beamsplitter $e^{-it \sigma^z (a^{\dagger}b + ab^{\dagger})}$ (\cref{subsec:Conditional-(Controlled-Phase)-Beam-Splitter}); gates for two encodings of universal control of the restricted $\text{span}\{\left|0\right>,\left|1\right>\}$ Hilbert space (\cref{subsec:Universal-Control}); and gates for simulation of Fermi-Hubbard lattice dynamics using the two lowest Fock states of the cavity (\cref{sec:Fermi-Hubbard-Lattice-Dynamics}), including same-site, hopping, controlled-beamsplitter (\cref{subsec:controlled-phase}), and FSWAP gates. \item \textbf{Fock space} techniques are shown to be useful assuming compilation to $\mathcal{S}_1$ (\cref{defn:SX}) and single-qubit operations to produce polynomials of annihilation and creation operators, (namely $a^p {a^\dagger}^q$ for integer $p, q$).
+We demonstrate how polynomials of these operators can be used in Hamiltonian simulation (e.g. with $\chi^{(3)}$ nonlinear materials, \cref{apndx:error-jc}) and state preparation (\cref{subsec:state-prep}). \end{enumerate}